Pregnancy concerns and simple solutions

 High blood pressure

-Gestational hypertension (high blood pressure that occurs during pregnancy) requires the attention of your healthcare provider.
-In the meantime:
+Gestational hypertension (high blood pressure that occurs during pregnancy) is a common pregnancy concern that requires the attention of your healthcare provider.

-- Try to keep to the proper rate of weight gain.
+- Try to keep to the proper rate of weight gain for your pregnancy.

 - Stay active.